himanesh21/image-tampering-using-cnn/README.md

 # image-tampering-using-cnn
-this is a web application developed for detecting tampered images using machine learning
+this is a model developed for detecting tampered images using machine learning